/*

 /**

-* Tests if the interior of the Shape
+* Tests if the interior of the Shape entirely contains the

-* specified Rectangle2D
+* specified Rectangle2D.

 * The {@code Shape.contains()} method allows a {@code Shape}